beegee-tokyo/RUI3-my-IDEa/README.md

 # How does it work

-Instead of installing Arduino IDE, installing BSP's and libraries, the usage of RUI3-Modular should be limited to just downloading the Github Repo, unzipping it on your computer, start a Python script and start creating an RUI3 based application for RAK3172, RAK4630 and RAK11720.
+Instead of installing Arduino IDE, installing BSP's and libraries, the usage of RUI3-Modular is be limited to just downloading the compressed IDE, unzipping it on your computer, start a Python script and start creating an RUI3 based application for RAK3172, RAK4630 and RAK11720.

+## REMARK
+For Windows an executable file is included in the compressed folder. rui3-my-idea.exe can be used only on Windows.
+It does not require to have Python installed.

 <img src="./assets/gui-overview.png" alt="RUI3 Modular GUI">